Tuition & Fees

 Students personally guarantee and are responsible for all obligations to the college for tuition, fees and other charges.
 Students under the age of majority, under 18 in New York State, have by assumption received the personal guarantee of their parent(s) or guardian unless the student, the parent(s), or guardian notifies the college in writing of their invalidation of the personal and parental assumption of guarantee of all tuition, fees and other charges.

-Any student who has an outstanding balance due the college is officially given notice that the college will withhold granting degrees and issuing grades, and discontinues the release of official transcript and academic records until all balances are paid in full.
+Any student who has an outstanding balance due to the college is officially given notice that the college will not allow any course registration until all balances are paid in full.
 These students will also be subject to additional collection costs, attorneys’ fees, late fees, fines or interest charges on the unpaid balance.
 Failure to receive a bill in the mail is not sufficient grounds to appeal college policy.
 It is the responsibility of the student to check their account balance online and remit timely payment.

-Students participating in a tuition remission, exchange, or consortium program are responsible for various charges and fees.
-Please consult your academic associate dean or financial aid specialist.
+Students participating in a tuition remission, exchange, or consortium program are responsible for fees, and room and board if applicable.
+Please contact the Student Records and Financial Services Center with any questions.

 Withdrawal, Cancellation, and Refund*

 Unofficial withdrawal does not cancel an account.
 No withdrawal credit will be given to any student who does not fill out the proper withdrawal forms provided by the appropriate academic dean.
 No withdrawals will be accepted or withdrawal credit given over the telephone.
-Withdrawal credit or refunds of tuition will be given to those students whose bills are paid or who have signed a Semester Payment Plan before the due date specified on the bill.
+Tuition adjustments will be processed based on completed and approved paperwork, and the refund chart below.
+Withdrawal credit or refunds of tuition will be given to those students whose bills are paid.

 No refund of tuition may be demanded as a matter of right when a student leaves the college without completing the semester in which enrolled.
 For a student to obtain a refund, the withdrawal must be authorized by the appropriate dean by the filing of the official form.
-If this is done, the student may request in writing a refund of tuition only according to the appropriate schedule:
+If this is done, a refund of tuition only will be processed according to the appropriate schedule:

 - If the course is a 3.0 credit hour class, the refund schedule is as follows: